-Spring is here, and the time for messing around with the roots of plants is mostly done…Roots are most often unseen, mysterious organs of food storage and, depending on the plant, naturally occurring vegetative propagation.
+When spring arrives, the time for messing around with the roots of plants is mostly done…Roots are most often unseen, mysterious organs of food storage and, depending on the plant, naturally occurring vegetative propagation.
 They are the life anchor of the perennial plant throughout the winter, quietly biding their time until the sun comes back and warms the soil.
-All winter long roots may be quiet, perhaps unseen, but slowly they are preparing for spring’s soft breezes.
+All winter long roots may be quiet, perhaps unseen, but slowly they are preparing for spring's soft breezes.

 Trilliums are in the Lily Order, and like so many lilies, they take a long time to mature.
 In fact, it can take about seven years for a trillium to go from germinated seed to blooming plant.
 Trilliums are long-lived plants and when happy they can easily last for decades, maybe longer.